ThugsFinance/cloiinkcoin.com/src/content/developers/docs/smart-contracts/anatomy/index.md

 - `address.send()` – Solidity
 - `send(address)` – Vyper

-These allow contracts to send ETH to other accounts.
+These allow contracts to send CLK to other accounts.

 ## Writing functions {#writing-functions}